 Some people experience nausea and vomiting while having their treatments.
 There are many ways to reduce nausea and vomiting and also helpful medications that can be prescribed by your doctor.
 Don’t wait for these symptoms to become severe.
 It is easier to control nausea and vomiting if relief medications are prescribed early.

-If you would like to read more tips about controlling nausea and vomiting, the publication Nutrition and cancer contains information on this topic.
+If you would like to read more tips about controlling nausea and vomiting, the publication Nutrition and cancer (available form our Publications page) contains information on this topic.

 Many people believe that cancer is always painful.
 This is not true.
 Some patients with cancer do not experience cancer-related pain.